Jay-Jay Okocha: Hull City

 After just one season in Qatar, Football League Championship side Hull City signed Okocha on a free transfer in 2007, after the player had been linked to Real Salt Lake and Sydney FC.
 It was a move he made saying that "God had told him to do so".
 He was however unable to contribute greatly to Hull's promotion campaign due to fitness and constant injury problems, playing only 18 games and scoring no goals.
 Hull still succeeded in winning promotion to the Premier League for the first time in their 104-year history.
 At the end of the season, after changing his mind on a proposed retirement due to Hull's promotion, he was released by the club, which ultimately sent him into retirement.

+Durgapur Vox Champions

 In 2012 he came out of retirement and signed with Bengal Premier League Soccer team Durgapur Vox Champions.
-However, the season was postponed and the league itself folded in 2013 before him making any appearance for the team.
+However, the season was postponed and the league itself folded in 2013 before he was able to make an appearance for the team.